DiegoGBassani/pooling/README.md

    so that many people have the illness, pooling doesn't help.
  - If <img src="https://render.githubusercontent.com/render/math?math=p = 0.1">,
-   perhaps typical of people being screened with symptoms, we can reduce the test count needed by about 0.6 using pooling, and the two refined search methods we consider perform similarly here.
+   perhaps typical of people being screened with symptoms, we can reduce the test count needed to about 0.6 per person using pooling, and the two refined search methods we consider perform similarly here.
  - If <img src="https://render.githubusercontent.com/render/math?math=p = 0.001">,
-   so that positive cases are rare -- perhaps useful for screening an office of workers expected to be healthy, then we can cut the mean test count by a factor of 50, and the bisection method for refined search performs best here (details below).
+   so that positive cases are rare -- perhaps useful for screening an office of workers expected to be healthy, then we can cut the mean test count needed to about 0.02 per person, a 50-fold reduction.
+In this case, the bisection method for refined search performs best (details below).

 Code for this analysis can be found in the ipynb included in this repo.